MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Introduction

 \section{Introduction}

-Slot tagging \citep{tur2011spoken}, is a key part of natural language understanding and usually be modeled as a sequence labeling problem \citep{chen2019bert} with BIO format as shown in Figure 1.
-However, rapid domain transfer and scarce labeled data in the target domain lead to new challenges \citep{bapna2017towards, zhang-etal-2020-mzet}.
-For this purpose, few-shot techniques \citep{1597116, snell2017prototypical, vinyals2017matching} are designed and becomes a popular research topic, which aims to recognize a set of novel classes with only a few labeled samples (usually less than 50-shot) by knowledge transfer from a set of base classes with abundant samples.
+Slot tagging \cite{tur2011spoken}, is a key part of natural language understanding, which is usually modeled as a sequence labeling problem with BIO format as shown in Figure~\ref{fig:episde_setting} \cite{chen2019bert}.
+However, rapid domain transfer and scarce labeled data in the target domain introduce new challenges \cite{bapna2017towards,zhang-etal-2020-mzet}.
+To this end, significant efforts have been made to develop few-shot techniques \cite{1597116,snell2017prototypical,vinyals2017matching}, which aim to recognize a set of novel classes with only a few labeled samples (i.e, less than 50-shot) by knowledge transfer from a set of base classes with abundant annotated samples.